 Dependent Care Reimbursement Account (DCRA) Plan

-- A child under age thirteen (13), for whom an employee or spouse can claim dependent status on their income tax return; or
+- Dependent must be a child under age thirteen (13), for whom an employee or spouse can claim dependent status on their income tax return; or

 - A spouse who is physically or mentally unable to care for him/herself; or

-- A financially dependent member* of an employee's household, who regularly spends at least eight hours each day in the employee's home.
+- A financially dependent member* of an employee's household, who regularly spends at least eight hours each day in the employee's home; and

 *Including an employee's domestic partner if the domestic partner is a dependent.